uc-r/uc-r.github.io/datawrangling/week-1.md

 permalink: data_wrangling/week-1
 ---

-Welcome to week 1.
-Although we will not meet in class until the end of this week (Saturday, October 20<sup>th</sup>), I do not want to waste time in getting started.
+Welcome to week 1!
+Although we will not meet in class until the end of this week (Saturday, March 9<sup>th</sup>), I do not want to waste time in getting started.
 We only have 7 weeks together (&#x1f622;) so I want to pack each week as full as possible.
 I am assuming you have fully read the syllabus ([electronic](http://uc-r.github.io/data_wrangling) or [hardcopy](https://www.dropbox.com/s/vx7fyufyerr4ljx/Data%20Wrangling%20with%20R%20Syllabus%20%282019%20Spring%29.pdf?dl=0)) by now but if not please do so that you understand how this class is structured and what is expected of you.
 I will spend the first few minutes of class on Saturday re-iterating a few points so that we are all on the same page but I do not want to spend 30-60 minutes doing so, so make sure you read (and re-read) it thoroughly.

 The focus of this week is two-fold: